angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 of reanimator decks however, galvanized by the release of :card[Atraxa, Grand Unifier], made me reconsider my choice.
 Esper's sideboarding space is limited because of all the removal that you're essentially forced to play for Delver.
-I'd have had to give up on some number of card:[Force of Negation]s and graveyard hate.
+I'd have had to give up on some number of :card[Force of Negation]s and graveyard hate.
 The obvious consequence of this was switching to Turbo, even though I'm not the biggest :card[Personal Tutor] fan (quite the opposite, actually).
 As far as Turbo Doomsday goes, {B}{U}{G} is easily my favourite